tttardigrado/pysv/README.md

 * custom keybindings
 * default settings
 * publish to pipy
+* save new CSV to the old or to a new file
+* Add to the settings an option for named files
 * set cell error messages
 * reformat
 * add more docs